whatnothing1/Flask_PWA_Programming_For_The_Web_Task_Template/docs/README.md

 ```

 > [!NOTE]
-> The following SQL queries are provided as an example only, students are encouraged to select their own content and design a database schema for it, ideas include:
+> The following SQL queries are provided as an example only.
+Students are encouraged to select their content and design a database schema for it; ideas include:
 >
-> - Favourate bands
+> - Favourite bands
-> - Favourate movies
+> - Favourite movies
-> - Favourate games
+> - Favourite games
-> - Favourate books
+> - Favourite books
 > - etc

-1. Run SQL queries to setup your database table.
-When asked choose the database.db.
+1. Run SQL queries to set up your database table.
+When asked, choose the database.db.

 ```sql
     CREATE TABLE extension(extID INTERGER NOT NULL PRIMARY KEY,name TEXT NOT NULL, hyperlink TEXT NOT NULL,about TEXT NOT NULL,image TEXT NOT NULL,language TEXT NOT NULL);
 ```

-2. After running each query put `--` infront of the query to turn it into a comment so it doesn't run again and error.
+2. After running each query, put `--` in front of the query to turn it into a comment so it doesn't run again, causing an error.
 3. Run SQL queries to populate your table.

 ```sql